NCL-TAIHU/RAG/MVC.md

 ### 1. Centralized State via the Model

 The model thread/process is the **single source of truth** for both:

-- **Static state**: JSON configuration files for each app (e.g., `apps_metadata/my_app.json`)
+* **Static state**: JSON configuration files for each app (e.g., `apps_metadata/my_app.json`)
-- **Dynamic state**: In-memory `SearchApp` instances that respond to live search and evaluation requests
+* **Dynamic state**: In-memory `SearchApp` instances that respond to live search and evaluation requests

 Only the model thread is allowed to:

-- Read and write app config files
+* Read and write app config files
-- Create or destroy in-memory apps
+* Create or destroy in-memory apps
-- Serve app metadata and runtime information
+* Serve app metadata and runtime information

 The model may choose to load/unload dynamic objects based on activity, memory constraints, or demand.
 The total system state is the **union of what’s active in memory and what’s saved on disk**.

+### Execution Initialization

+The backend (FastAPI controller) and model live in the same Python process for tight coordination and reduced overhead.
+When the FastAPI app is initialized:

+* The model thread is also initialized
+* App metadata is loaded from disk
+* Apps are **not activated** immediately (similar to `docker images`)
+* Activated apps are instantiated on demand, and their state lives in memory

+This design enables:

+* Fast startup with lazy activation
+* Accurate display of available (inactive) apps
+* Low memory usage when no app is running

 ---